jove-decompiler/jove/README.md

 ### How is control-flow observed at runtime?
 1. `jove bootstrap` is a custom `ptrace(2)`-based tracer which overwrites every known block terminator instruction with a software breakpoint.
 Luckily, terminator instructions are essentially trivial to emulate[^2] in-place[^5].
 At the moment it only supports linux, but it is totally feasible to eventually add support for Windows executables under WINE.
 2. `jove ipt` is a custom `Intel Processor Trace`-based tracer[^3].
 Crucially, unlike `jove bootstrap`, its overhead is extremely low, which makes it suitable for serious interactive applications (e.g. games).
 It is supported on all platforms.
+Unfortunately, there is commonly troublesome "errata" for older processors.

 ### What about static control-flow recovery?
 Whenever it is sound to do so, `jove` will statically recover code.
 After all, the goal is to recover as much code as possible.